cacruz/sanelogging/README.md

 # sanelogging

-## Sane defaults for python logging
+## Sane Defaults for Python Logging

 The python stdlib `logging` module is useful, flexible, and configurable.

-However, the maintainers reasonably have determined that python is an application runtime and not an application.
-The default configuration for the `logging` is not very useful, and this results in boilerplate.
+However, the maintainers have (quite reasonably) determined that python is an application runtime and not an application.
+The default configuration for the `logging` is thus not very useful, and this commonly results in boilerplate in your own programs.

-This is an opinionated module for the 90% case where you just want sane defaults.
-(In effect, moving the boilerplate into PyPI.)
+This is an opinionated module for the 90% case where you just want sane defaults without that boilerplate.
+(In effect, moving it into PyPI.)

-# Other Stuff
+# It Also Does Some Other Stuff

-There are some convenience methods added, such as `panic` and `die` (c.f. golang and perl).
+* There are some convenience methods added, such as `panic` and `die` (c.f. golang and perl).

-`notice` is additionally aliased to `info`, for those who forget that python doesn't have a notice level (i.e. me).
+* `notice` is aliased to `info`, for those who forget that python doesn't have a notice level (i.e. me).

-If you set the environment variable `LOG_TO_SYSLOG`, it will print out your log messages on paper and mail them to you.
+* If you set the environment variable `LOG_TO_SYSLOG`, it will print out your log messages on paper and mail them to you.

+* If stdout is a tty, log messages will be color-coded using the `colorlog` module.

 # Usage